The Painful Truth About UTIs: Causes, Risks, and Prevention Strategies

 Diet and Hygiene: The Silent Contributors

-Did you know that your diet and hygiene habits can increase your risk of getting a UTI?
-Eating too much sugar, for instance, can feed the bacteria that cause UTIs.
-Additionally, certain foods and drinks like coffee, alcohol, and chocolate can irritate your urinary tract and exacerbate existing UTIs.
+Eating a diet high in sugar can feed the bacteria that cause UTIs, increasing the risk of infection.
+Additionally, certain foods and drinks like coffee, alcohol, and chocolate can irritate the urinary tract and exacerbate existing UTIs.

 Personal Habits That Put You at Risk